alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 ![Pipeline with deploy stage](images/gitlab-pipeline-with-deploy-stage.png)

-Check that your cloud resources have been successfully created by browsing the [VPC console](https://vpc.console.aliyun.com/) and by following links to related resources.
+Check that your cloud resources have been successfully created by browsing to the [VPC console](https://vpc.console.aliyun.com/) and by following links to related resources.

 Check your application by opening a new web browser tab and by navigating to your domain (like http://dev.my-sample-domain.xyz/).

 Congratulation if you managed to deploy your application automatically!
-From now on, any commit on the master branch automatically launches a pipeline that builds, tests, analyzes and deploys your change!
+From now on, any commit on the master branch automatically launches a pipeline that builds, tests, analyzes and deploys the change!

 ## Pre-production and production environments
 As you can see in the scripts you have committed in the previous section, the two variables "ENV_NAME" and